simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

     )
 ```

-For the origin response function we will also replace the inlined function code with an [`AssetArchive`](https://www.pulumi.com/docs/intro/concepts/assets-archives/) that contains the function code and directs to the `dist` folder of the origin response function.
+For the origin response function we will also replace the inlined function code with an [`AssetArchive`](https://www.pulumi.com/docs/intro/concepts/assets-archives/) that contains the function code and points to the `dist` folder of the origin response function.
 Note that we added the `node_modules` folder to the archive because the origin response function depends on the [Sharp library](https://sharp.pixelplumbing.com/), which we will use to resize the images.

 ```fsharp